 Evil Eye Pendant

 The evil eye, known in Greece as an evil eye “mati” is a common sight all over the whitewashed walls in Greece.
 It is thought to ward off evil spirits.
 You will see it in houses and on jewelry.
-I grabbed one for each of my boys because I was wondering “what should I buy when in Greece.”
+I grabbed one for each of my boys because I was wondering, “What should I buy when in Greece.”
 If you are backpacking Greece and need something small, this might be the perfect Greek souvenir!
-It is also a nice and small greek souvenir that is easy to bring home if you are short on space!
+It is also a nice and small Greek souvenir that is easy to bring home if you are short on space!
 (Not everyone has room for a Bouzouki – more on what that is below!)

 Things you should know about the Evil Eye and Turkey.
 If you are planning on visiting Turkey, they also have the evil eye EVERYWHERE and they are much cheaper than in Greece, so save yourself a few dollars.
 You can read what else to buy in Turkey here.